 A very rewarding way to gain real experience is to do some work for non-profits and/or charities.
 You can approach a local charity or non-profit that you feel strongly about and offer to help.
 You can also use the site Catch a Fire to find a project that you can help with.
 Finally, if you follow the program at Free Code Camp and earn all their certificates, you will gain access to non-profit projects where you can put your skills to good use.

-I confess, that’s a bit of a cheeky title for what I am about to suggest here, but in my experience, if you take this route, and then subsequently get a job or go freelance, you will look back on it as slave labour, for sure.
+In my experience, if you take this route, and then subsequently get a job or go freelance, you will look back on it as subsistence labour, for sure.
 Sites like Upwork, Fiverr, and PeoplePerHour give you an opportunity to win business, but you’ll have to keep your rates very low and accept that you are only doing this for the experience.

 I have some real experience, please help me find employment.